 There is no PK or safety data on the concomitant use of imatinib at doses >400 mg/day or the chronic use of concomitant acetaminophen/paracetamol and imatinib.

-In thyroidectomy patients receiving levothyroxine, the plasma exposure to levothyroxine may be decreased when imatinib is co-administered.
+In thyroidectomy patients receiving levothyroxine, the plasma exposure to levothyroxine may be decreased when imatinib is co-administered (see section WARNINGS AND PRECAUTIONS).
 Caution is therefore recommended.
 However, the mechanism of the observed interaction is presently unknown.